prosperllc/Prosper-Android-SDK/README.md

 The Prosper Borrower SDK is a native SDK that allows your users to apply for a loan within your app in a seamless and convenient way.

-With the Prosper Borrower SDK, you can refer your customers to receive loan offers through Prosper.
-After receiving the loan offer, the customer can select that offer, create a Prosper account, and complete a loan application immediately.
+With the Prosper Borrower SDK, you can refer your users to receive loan offers through Prosper.
+After receiving the loan offers, the customer can select that offer, create a Prosper account, and complete a loan application immediately.
 After the loan application has been completed, Prosper initiates loan verification and generates a loan listing for funding by Prosper investors.

 # Prosper Borrower SDK requirements
 The Prosper Borrower SDK supports Android 3.0 API level 11 and higher versions.